 In hindsight, freemium may have gotten famous on an inversion of cause and effect.
 It can’t turn any old company into a Slack-style household name.
 It’s more that any company using freemium pricing has to become a household name — or it will tank.

-Now that it’s clear freemium pricing only works for an elite minority of ultra-scalable tech companies — does that mean the end of the trend?
+But if freemium pricing only works for an elite minority of ultra-scalable tech companies, does that mean the end of the trend?

-But that doesn’t mean freemium is dead.
-Instead, it’s evolved from a common long-term business model to a common phase in a startup’s lifecycle.
+Not necessarily.
+While freemium isn’t dead, Brenner believes it’s evolving from a common long-term business model to a common phase in a startup’s lifecycle.

 At first, wide-ranging feedback and proof of demand is worth more than money, and “pricing is a huge barrier to getting the product into the market,” Brenner said.